seece/modstash/README.md

 # modstash

-modstash is a website used to share tracked module music.
+modstash is a website for sharing tracked module music.
 It's written with Python 3 using CherryPy and Mako.
 It uses PostgreSQL as an persistence layer.

 ## Setting up